ctrlo/GADS/README.md

 ## What is GADS?

-GADS is the Globally Accessable Data Store[^1] - it is designed for a powerful online replacement of Spreadsheets and other (semi) flat data stores with the power to perform tasks that don't quite require a fully-fledged database, but a spreadsheet can't quite meet.
+GADS is the Globally Accessable Data Store - it is designed for a powerful online replacement of Spreadsheets and other (semi) flat data stores with the power to perform tasks that don't quite require a fully-fledged database, but a spreadsheet can't quite meet.

-GADS provides a much more user-friendly interface and makes the data easier to maintain; it's features include[^2]:
+GADS provides a much more user-friendly interface and makes the data easier to maintain; it's features include:

 - Allow multiple users to view and update data simultaneously
 - Customise data views by user
 - Easy version control
 - Approval process for updating data fields
-- Basic graph functionality[^3]
+- Basic graph functionality[^1]
 - Red/Amber/Green calculated status indicators for values
 - Complex calculated values